Code-Institute-Submissions/MaddieCastle-tic-tac-toe_SepResub/README.md

 ## Deployment
 - Github pages was used to deploy the site live, via the settings tab of the GitHub repository.
 - Then choosing the root option under the Branch subheading.
--This resulted in a live site [here.](https://maddiecastle.github.io/tic-tac-toe/)
+- This resulted in a live site [here.](https://maddiecastle.github.io/tic-tac-toe/)

 ## Credits
 ### Contents
 - All contents were created by the developer.

 ### Fonts
-- The font used was from google fonts [here](https://fonts.google.com/specimen/Work+Sans?hl=ru)
+- The font used was from google fonts [here.](https://fonts.google.com/specimen/Work+Sans?hl=ru)